mishraaditya595/Gita-App/README.md

 # Gita - The Song of Bhagwad

-A mobile application on the Srimad Bhagwad Gita using Flutter.
+A mobile and web application on the Srimad Bhagwad Gita using Flutter.

 <p align="left">
 <a href="https://play.google.com/store/apps/details?id=com.sbg" target="_blank">
 <img src="https://play.google.com/intl/en_us/badges/images/generic/en-play-badge.png" alt="Get it on Google Play" height="90"/></a>
 </p>

+Or try the app on your browser visiting https://gitavedanta.in/#/ (Available for all users.
+Chrome recommended for better performance.)

 ## Features
 - **Explore Srimad Bhagavad Gita:** Access the content of Srimad Bhagavad Gita, segmented into chapters and verses, allowing you to delve into the teachings and wisdom of this sacred scripture.